 A verdict was expected later from Tianjin No.1 Intermediate Court, which released photos of Meng and indicated that he was repentant.
 Life sentences for corruption are common under the widespread anti-corruption campaign run directly by China's President Xi Jinping.
 An admittance of guilt and expression of regret assures a conviction, but it also can sometimes slightly reduce punishment in Chinese courts.

 At the time of his arrest, Meng was serving as president of Interpol.
-It marked the first time that a Chinese citizen had been at the helm of the world’s largest international police organization, which coordinates searches and arrest requests.
-But in October, he suddenly vanished while traveling to China from his home in Lyon, France, where Interpol is headquartered.
-His wife then sought help from French authorities.
+He tenure marked the first time a Chinese citizen was at the helm of the 192-nation police organization, which coordinates searches and arrest requests.
+In October, however, he suddenly vanished while traveling to China from his home in Lyon, France, where Interpol is headquartered.
+His wife, who remains in France, sought help from French authorities.

-Days went by before Chinese authorities confirmed China’s President Xi Jinping had targeted Meng as part of a widespread anti-corruption campaign.
-China did not give notice to Interpol or the French government in advance.
-More than 1 million Communist Party officials have been caught up in Xi's crackdown that critics describe as a tactic to eliminate his political enemies.
+Days went by before Chinese authorities confirmed that Xi had targeted Meng as part of the anti-corruption campaign.
+China did not give advance notice of Meng's arrest to Interpol or to the French government.
+More than 1 million Communist Party officials have been caught up in Xi's crackdown, which human rights experts and other observers have described as a tactic to eliminate political enemies.

-Kim Jong Yang of South Korea, a vice president representing Asia on Interpol’s executive committee, became the acting president until November, when Interpol’s General Assembly elected him as the new president to serve out the remaining two years of Meng’s term until 2o20.
+Kim Jong Yang of South Korea, an Interpol vice president representing Asia on the organization's executive committee, became acting president until November, when Interpol’s General Assembly elected him as the new president to serve out the remaining two years of Meng’s term until 2o20.

-But human rights organizations and critics raised questions about the ability of authoritarian leaders in Russia, China and other nations to abuse Interpol’s powers.
+Human rights organizations and prominent critics have been raising questions about the ability of authoritarian leaders in Russia, China and other nations to abuse Interpol’s powers.

-Russia has long come under fire for using Interpol to arrest and return political enemies who fled abroad by pressuring for approval of international warrants, called red notices, that request police detention of missing or wanted people.
+Russia, in particular, has long come under fire for using Interpol to arrest and return political enemies who flee abroad by pressuring for approval of international warrants, called red notices, that request police detention of missing or wanted people.